Skip to content

 • Become unjoinable.

 Side note time: ever wondered why high-impact people wake up early in the morning like they’re going to bake croissants?
 Is the morning magical?
 Or is it simply because everybody else is asleep at this time and there’s no distraction?
-You could also argue that there’s no distraction late evenings.
+You could also argue that there are no distractions in late evenings.
 That is true.
 Yet putting your most important work as the last item of the day, when you have less energy, is ill-advised.

 You also should let your family and coworkers know when you will be available for their requests and when you will no longer be available.